MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

 Starts retrieving the sensitivity label from the file.

 ### GetProperties function
-Retrievs the file propertries according to version.
+Retrieves the file properties according to version.

 ### GetProtection function
 Starts retrieving the protection policy from the file.